Document management system best practices

-This article discusses some of the pain points that all businesses have and the best practices for managing documents electronically to solve those pain points.
+This article discusses some of the pain points that all businesses have and the best practices for document management to solve those pain points.

 1. Consistent Folder Structure

-Best Practice: The eFileCabinet document management software allows you to create templates for consistent creation of file folders for each of your clients. eFileCabinet provides templates for these file structures that your company can adopt and modify, or your company can create the file structure templates the way that you want to.
+Best Practice: The Revver document management software allows you to create templates for consistent creation of file folders for each of your clients.
+Revver provides templates for these file structures that your company can adopt and modify, or your company can create the file structure templates the way that you want to.

 File structure templates can be created for each of your file cabinets.
-For example, accounting clients, HR, investment clients, and accounts payable, to name a few.
+For example, you can create specific folder structures for areas like accounting clients, HR, investment clients, and accounts payable, to name a few.
 These structures can be mass-applied across the entire client base for each new tax year, saving countless hours.
 Templates are one of the initial components of ensuring document management system best practices.

-Best Practice: In conjunction with the templates that the eFileCabinet document management software provides, your company can include templates for the names of documents that you expect to find in each folder.
+Best Practice: In conjunction with the templates that Revver provides, your company can include templates for the names of documents that you expect to find in each folder.

-These are called pre-defined document names.
-If one of your folders will contain tax documents, you may find the following pre-defined document names: Tax Return, Source Documents, Engagement Letter, and Tax Organizer.
+These are called predefined document names.
+If one of your folders contains tax documents, you may find the following predefined document names: Tax Return, Source Documents, Engagement Letter, and Tax Organizer.

-These pre-defined document names create a way to remain consistent in the way that the documents are named as you and/or your staff stores the files away in eFileCabinet.
+These predefined document names create a way to remain consistent in the way that the documents are named as you and/or your staff store the files away in Revver.

-Just like the folders in templates, the pre-defined document names are completely customizable.
-Suggested pre-defined names are given with the template structures that eFileCabinet provides, which can be modified at any time.
+Just like the folders in templates, the predefined document names are completely customizable.
+Suggested predefined names are given with the template structures that Revver provides, which can be modified at any time.

 3. Maintaining Multiple File Cabinets for Your Business